Open-EO/openeo-python-client/docs/cookbook/job_manager.rst

 The easiest option is to use a local CSV or Parquet file.
-Use the :py:func:`~openeo.extra.job_management.create_job_db` factory to create and initialize a job database from a :py:class:`pandas.DataFrame`:
+Use the :py:func:`~openeo.extra.job_management.create_job_db` factory to create and initialize a job database from a :py:class:`pandas.DataFrame` or a :py:class:`geopandas.GeoDataFrame `:

 .. code-block:: python